Are You Facing Pregnancy Discrimination at Work? Contact Us Today!

 Stereotypes and Bias

 Even though federal law bans employers from discrimination based on pregnancy, many companies continue to rely on stereotypes and bias when making hiring decisions in this area.
 In many situations, employers believe women who are pregnant on the job will not be able to perform their jobs at satisfactory levels, or will be sick and miss large amounts of time during their pregnancy.
 Yet no matter what an employer may believe, they are not allowed to deny jobs to well-qualified women simply on the basis of being pregnant.
-If you have managed to obtain a job but now wonder can you get fired for being pregnant in Los Angeles, it may be time to talk over your concerns with an employment attorney Los Angeles who specializes in pregnancy discrimination cases.
+It may be time to talk over your concerns with a Los Angeles labor attorney who specializes in pregnancy discrimination cases.

 Filing a Charge of Discrimination